 If someone has symptoms of mesothelioma and a history of asbestos exposure, seeing a doctor is the first step to getting a diagnosis.
 Once a patient has been diagnosed with mesothelioma, doctors can create the best cancer care plan.

-Doctors typically use several tests to make a mesothelioma diagnosis.
+Doctors typically rely on several tests to make a mesothelioma diagnosis.

 Mesothelioma Radiology Scans